 “That’s exactly what Zelda does.
 Cilia, the Dane, tends to hang back and let Zelda do the honors.”

 The main room is massive, couches and lounge chairs with end tables, coffee tables in front of each couch.
 It’s like an old school hotel lobby except the kitchen and dining table are, like ours, part of the communal area.

 “Beautifully decorated, I like the art painted directly on the walls, someone is quite talented, who does the calligraphy?”

 Daphne, “That would be me, a long time family friend did several pieces, Janah’s mom did the rest, and here’s Janah,” she welcomes us, we follow them across the room and outside.

-White hair to a fault, like Akiko, Janah isn’t as tall as Daphne, five six or seven.
+White hair like Akiko, Janah isn’t as tall as Daphne, five six or seven.
 Daphne’s thin, not anorexic, just slim.
 Janah is curvier, not PC curvy, a substitute for fat, but filled out in the places women fill out.
 She fills them out well.
-The two women are even more stunning together, the vibe between them is palpable, these two are one in spirit.
+The two women are even more stunning together, the vibe between them is palpable, clearly one in spirit.